simonmichael/hledger/hledger/hledger.m4.md

 Eg on POSIX, set LANG to something other than C.

 In a Microsoft Windows CMD window, non-ascii characters and colours are not supported.

+On Windows, non-ascii characters may not display correctly when running a hledger built in CMD in MSYS/CYGWIN, or vice-versa.

 In a Cygwin/MSYS/Mintty window, the tab key is not supported in hledger add.